openstack/openstack-manuals/doc/config-reference/source/compute/scheduler.rst

        Use an integer value.
    * - [DEFAULT]
      - ``scheduler_weight_classes``
-     - Defaults to ``nova.scheduler.weights.all_weighers``, which selects
+     - Defaults to ``nova.scheduler.weights.all_weighers``.
-       the RamWeigher and MetricsWeigher.
        Hosts are then weighted and sorted with the largest weight winning.
    * - [DEFAULT]
      - ``io_ops_weight_multiplier``
      - Multiplier used for weighing host I/O operations.
 A negative